michael2012z/BitBible/markdown/KJV/files/Isa.md

 1. In that day shall this song be sung in the land of Judah; We have a strong city; salvation will God appoint for walls and bulwarks.

-2. Open ye the gates, that the righteous nation which keepeth the truth may enter in.truth: Heb. truths
+2. Open ye the gates, that the righteous nation which keepeth the truth may enter in.

-3. Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.perfect…: Heb. peace, peacemind: or, thought, or, imagination
+3. Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.

-4. Trust ye in the Lord for ever: for in the Lord Jehovah is everlasting strength:everlasting…: Heb. the rock of ages
+4. Trust ye in the Lord for ever: for in the Lord Jehovah is everlasting strength:

 5. For he bringeth down them that dwell on high; the lofty city, he layeth it low; he layeth it low, even to the ground; he bringeth it even to the dust.